revel/revel/manual/i18n-messages.md

 <p/>
 #### Referencing

 Messages in message files can reference other messages.
-This allows users to compose a single message from multiple other messages.
+This allows users to compose a single message from one or more other messages.
 The syntax for referencing other messages is `%(key)s`.
 For example:

     greeting=Hello